Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Experimental Results

 This section presents the classification performance of cell types in fresh and frozen tumors.
 As described in section \ref{datasets}, we chose two types of tumors, metastatic breast cancer and chronic lymphocytic leukemia.

-The experimental results presented in Table \ref{tab3} show that, under a partial adaptation setting for metastatic breast cancer, where ScRNA-seq serves as the source data and SnRNA-seq as the target data, ScAdapt performed slightly better than ScNucAdapt, achieving 94.13, while ScNucAdapt achieved 94.06.
+The experimental results presented in Table \ref{tab3} and Supplementary S2 Table show that, under a partial adaptation setting for metastatic breast cancer, where scRNA-seq serves as the source data and snRNA-seq as the target data, ScNucAdapt performed better than ScAdapt's 94.17 (accuracy) and 74.89 (macro-f1), achieving an accuracy of 95.39 and a macro-f1 score of 76.16.
 Both methods outperform other comparison methods.

-Moreover, the cross-domain annotation from scRNA-seq to snRNA-seq on chronic lymphocytic leukemia, ScNucAdapt, achieved an accuracy of 98.39, which performed better than existing scRNA-seq cell type classifiers and ScAdapt.
+Moreover, the cross-domain annotation from scRNA-seq to snRNA-seq on chronic lymphocytic leukemia, ScNucAdapt, achieved an accuracy of 98.39 and a macro-f1 of 94.47, which performed better than existing scRNA-seq cell type classifiers and ScAdapt.
 These results demonstrate that ScNucAdapt is effective under partial adaptation settings and can reliably handle cross-domain annotation tasks.

+Figure \ref{frozen} presents the UMAP visualization results, illustrating that cells from scRNA-seq and snRNA-seq are well-mixed after integration, yet remain distinctly separated according to their cell type identities.